-To this day I still do that,… well, most times (have you tried running up stairs carrying luggage) and I get a lot of funny looks when it’s in public.
+Well, I do most times (Have you tried running up stairs carrying luggage?) and I get a lot of funny looks when it's in public.
 But it just reminds me to not care about what other people think.

 I'm having fun and they're all worried about what everybody else should do or what people might think.